NikKowPHP/skinova/docs/app_description.md

 - **RoutineStep:** An action in a routine, linked to a `Product` (e.g., "AM - Cleanser").
 - **Product:** A generic product that can be recommended in a routine.
 - **Consultation:** Links a `User` and a `SkinScan` to a dermatologist for a paid review.
+- **SystemSetting:** A flexible key-value store for managing dynamic application settings and feature flags, such as the "Early Adopter Mode."

 ## 5. Key Directories & API Endpoints